 What are the minimum requirements to host a jam location

-- Secure physical space for the duration of the jam to comfortably seat participants.
-You can choose how small or large you want your event.
+- Secure a digital space that is free to jammers for the duration of the jam to facilitiate communication between your community of jammers and the site organisers.
+You can choose how small or large you want your event to be.

 - Compliance to all GGJ and local regulations with regards to hosting the event.